-- 1. Digital Signal Processing, J. G. Proakis and D. G. Manolakis (4th Ed., Pearson, 2007) - 2.
-Electronic Communication, D. Roddy and J. Coolen (4th Ed., Pearson, 1995) - 3.
-Measurement, Instrumentation and Experimental Design in Physics and Engineering, M.Sayer and A. Mansingh (PHI Learning, 2000) - 4.
-Discrete Time Signal Processing, A.V.
-Oppenheim and R. W. Schafer (2nd Ed., Pearson, 2006) - 5.
-Electronic Communication systems, W. Tomasi (5th Ed., Peason, 2008)
+- 1. Digital Signal Processing by J. G. Proakis and D. G. Manolakis - 2.
+Electronic Communication (IVth Ed.) by D. Roddy and J. Coolen - Measurement, Instrumentation and Experimental Design in Physics and Engineering by M. Sayer and A. Mansingh - 4.
+Discrete Time Signal Processing by A.V.
+Oppenheim and R. W. Schafer - 5.
+Electronic Communication systems by W. Tomasi